|Rules for Successful Buying

 Rule: Remain careful and serious in both buying and selling.
 Smart buyers become focused on pieces where there is actual interest to purchase.
 Extraneous or periphery pieces and information are cast off, confusing issues are cast off.

-If one holds to rules strictly, one will be forever a beginner.
 One must step away from rules to step further.

 The real rule to learn is always see the whole picture.
 The little stuff is pat.

 Don't miss the real situation for the sake of the insignificant.